eToro easily made it onto my list of the best trading platforms in the UK.

 Guide to opening an eToro account

-There is nothing bad to say about opening an account at eToro.
+I have nothing bad to say about opening an account with eToro.
 If you are looking for a seamless, fully digital experience that takes moments, then you will find it at eToro.

-Of course, in order to fund your eToro account you will need to verify your identity which is not unusual and can be done quickly by uploading a couple of supporting documents.
+Of course, in order to fund your eToro account, you will need to verify your identity, which is not unusual and can be done quickly by uploading a couple of supporting documents.

 eToro Deposit and Withdrawal Review

-It is important that UK investors understand that eToro only operates in USD which means any deposits will be converted and charged the relevant conversion fee.
+It is important that UK investors understand that eToro only operates in USD, which means any deposits will be converted and charged the relevant conversion fee.
 This fee will also be applicable upon withdrawal back to GBP.

-eToro bank transfers tend to take 4–7 business days to appear in your eToro account.
+Bank transfers tend to take 4–7 business days to appear in your eToro account.

-When it comes to withdrawals, eToro does levy a $5 withdrawal fee which is fairly substantial when compared to other brokers.
-However, by bank transfer the whole process only takes around 2 business days and is very easy to complete on the website.
+When it comes to withdrawals, eToro does levy a $5 withdrawal fee, which is fairly substantial when compared to other brokers.
+However, by bank transfer, the whole process only takes around 2 business days and is very easy to complete on the website.

 eToro Customer Service Review